 You said: It was so imaginative and original.
 It was also the book that inspired my voracious reading habits that continue until this day.

 We said: Join a young flying ace James Bigglesworth – aka Biggles – as he joins the Royal Flying Corps aged just 17 and embarks on a daring mission across hostile skies.

-We said: A group of boys become stranded on an island a line is drawn between order and chaos, relating to many of today's problems with unstable governments.
+We said: When a group of boys become stranded on an island, a line is drawn between order and chaos, relating to many of today's problems with unstable governments.
 Golding's popular novel has been adapted into two films, one in 1963 and 1990.

-They said: I struggled with dyslexia and terrible bullying when I was young.
+You said: I struggled with dyslexia and terrible bullying when I was young.
 This was the first book I was able to read cover to cover, it changed my life.
-I learnt to love my differences and not to hate others because they didn't understand me.
+I learned to love my differences and not to hate others because they didn't understand me.

 We said: Many readers will remember these books, which paired well-known fairytales and with lovely illustrations for younger children, with fondness.

-They said: It was the 'story within a story' continuity that mesmerised me as a child – the excitement of reading all the stories and having the knowledge throughout that the main story was still not over.
-Of course all the stories had wonderful and exciting variety too.
+You said: It was the 'story within a story' continuity that mesmerised me as a child – the excitement of reading all the stories and having the knowledge throughout that the main story was still not over.
+Of course, all the stories had wonderful and exciting variety too.

 We said: A mystery and adventure for those looking for a story with a historical flair, Moonfleet is a tale of smuggling and seafaring told from the cliffs of Dorset.